-82. Mandatory Food Booth Meeting.
+NEW: 83.
+Mandatory Food Booth

-All food booth representatives are required to attend a meeting with the Food Committee and the county sanitarian on Wednesday, June 7, 6pm, at Unitarian Universalist Church, 1685 W 13th Ave, Eugene.
+Meeting.
+All food booth representatives are required to attend a meeting with the Food Committee and the county sanitarian on the first Wednesday in June.
 No exceptions!
-The booth representative must attend this meeting or have prior consent for their replacement from the Food Committee.
+A primary or secondary booth representative must attend this meeting or have prior consent for their replacement from the Food Committee.
 Any food booth vendor failing to be represented at this meeting will be put on probation.

-Upon conclusion of the meeting, booth reps may buy ice punch cards, pay registration fees, and conduct all other unfinished food booth business.
-This is the last time reps can request more passes or make rep changes until next year.
+Upon conclusion of the meeting, booth reps may pay registration fees and request more passes for the current year.

-83. County Regulations.
+84. County Regulations.
 The rules for the preparation and handling of food are those established by Lane County and the Food Committee.
 There will be no exceptions.
 On the first day of the Fair, a Lane County sanitarian will inspect your food booth before issuing a temporary restaurant license.
 The OCF will not permit booths that fail this inspection to open.
 Booths in violation of these regulations will be closed.
 Lane County sanitarians will make random inspections throughout the duration of the Fair.

-By at least one week before the Fair, each food booth must apply for a temporary restaurant license from the Lane County Environmental Health Office.
-(Not necessary for food carts.)
+NEW: By at least one week before the Fair, each food booth must apply for a temporary restaurant license from the Lane County Environmental Health Office.
+(Not necessary for licensed food carts or exempt menus.)